codi639/influxdb_auditor/README.md

 - Password: password
 - Database: supervision

+5. **Let the script run.** - ☕️ Take a Coffee Break

+Take a deep breath and relax—this might take a while!
+The script is crunching numbers like a caffeine-fueled data scientist.

 ## Script Arguments

 - -H, --host - IP address of your InfluxDB server.
 - -P, --port - Port number of your InfluxDB server (default: 8086).
 - -u, --username - Your InfluxDB username.
 - -p, --password - Your InfluxDB password.
+- -K, --ask-pass - Prompt the password.
 - -d, --database - The InfluxDB database name you want to count rows in.

 ## Example